openshift/microshift/docs/microshift-aio/README.md

 ---
-modified: "2021-10-25T11:09:31.544+02:00"
+modified: "2021-10-27T12:37:56.620+02:00"
 title: All-In-One
 layout: page
-tags: all-in-one, aio
+tags: all-in-one, AIO
 toc: true
 ---

 ## Run MicroShift All-In-One as a Systemd Service

-Copy `microshift-aio` unit file to `/etc/systemd` and the aio run script to `/usr/bin`
+Copy `microshift-aio` unit file to `/etc/systemd` and the AIO run script to `/usr/bin`

 ```bash
 cp packaging/systemd/microshift-aio.service /etc/systemd/system/microshift-aio.service
 cp packaging/systemd/microshift-aio /usr/bin/
 ```

 Now enable and start the service.
 The `KUBECONFIG` location will be written to `/etc/microshift-aio/microshift-aio.conf`.
 If the `microshift-data` podman volume does not exist, the systemd service will create one.

 ```bash